ccnmtl/compiled/content/articles/a-range-input-for-scientific-applications.md

 ---
 title: "A Range Input for Scientific Applications"
-date: 2018-08-23T12:28:28-04:00
+date: 2018-08-23
 type: "post"
 author_name: "Nik Nyby"
 author_url: "https://ctl.columbia.edu/about/team/nyby/"
-lede: "This post describes how to change the behavior of an <input type=range>
-to something that may be more appropriate for certain scientific applications."
+lede: "This post describes how to change the behavior of an \u003Cinput type=range\u003E to something that may be more appropriate for certain scientific applications."
+poster: "poster-range-input-js.jpg"
+socmediaimg: "socmediaimg-range-input-js.jpg"
 topics:
 - Research and Development
 tags: ["html", "javascript"]
 ---

 Here's a range input.
-Notice how it jumps immediately to the position you click.
+Notice how it jumps immediately to the position you click:

-<input type="range"
+<div class="alert alert-info"><input type="range"
     step="1"
     min="0"
     max="100"
-    value="25" />
+    value="25" /></div>

 ```
 <input type="range"